altocodenl/tagaway-mobile/tagaway/lib/readme.md

    where <month> is [<year>, <month>, 'white|gray|green', <undefined>|<pivId of last piv in month>]
 - timeHeaderController <page controller>: controller that drives the timeHeader
 - timeHeaderPage <int>: page in timeHeader currently displayed.
+- toggleTags(Local|Uploaded) {ID: true|false, ...}: indicates the local/uploaded pivs that are marked for tagging/untagging.
 - usertags [<string>, ...]: list of user tags, computed from the tags brought from the server.
 - userWasAskedPermission (boolean) [DISK]: whether the user was already asked for piv access permission once
 - viewIndex <int>: 0 if on HomeView, 1 if on LocalView, 2 if on ShareView